Gnaag98/robot-competition-software/README.md

 few seconds.
 4. Try uploading your code again.
 5. Reboot the ESP32 by unplugging the USB cable and plugging it back in.
-6. If this works, unplugg and plugg back in the USB and see if it still works.
+6. If you see text printing in the serial output, unplugg and plugg back in the USB and see if you still get text printed.

 If you are having persistent issues with receiving serial output from the Arduino Nano ESP32, take a break, touch some grass and ask the Robot Group for